Cathay Members’ Choice Awards 2024: Hong Kong’s best stay

 “Four Seasons Hotel Hong Kong has the best pool in the city – the view and the cabanas cannot be beaten.” – Estyn Chung, industry expert and Cathay Members’ Choice Awards 2024 panellist

-A group of people doing yoga in The Upper House
+A group of people doing yoga in Upper House Hong Kong

-From the moment guests enter The Upper House, they can feel an atmospheric shift from busy Admiralty to a serene sanctuary.
+From the moment guests enter Upper House Hong Kong, they can feel an atmospheric shift from busy Admiralty to a serene sanctuary.
 Designed by André Fu, the effortlessly elegant hotel is known for its generously sized suites that feel more like residences than hotel rooms.
-Subdued hues and panoramic views in all directions add to the atmosphere, and The Upper House’s acclaimed restaurant, Salisterra, offers vibrant Mediterranean cuisine above the clouds on the 49th floor.
+Subdued hues and panoramic views in all directions add to the atmosphere, and Upper House Hong Kong’s acclaimed restaurant, Salisterra, offers vibrant Mediterranean cuisine above the clouds on the 49th floor.

 View of Victoria Harbor from Rosewood Hong Kong